thingful/testharness/README.md

 ### Register
 Init by passing the fetcher and whitelisted bool to Register method.

 `Register(builder thingfulx.FetcherBuilder, whitelisted bool)`

-If this fetcher whitelisted = true, it means that testHarness will ignore robots.txt completely.
+If this fetcher's whitelisted = `true`, it means that testHarness will ignore robots.txt completely.
+It is recommended to set this to `false` unless you are sure that we are allowed to ignore `robots.txt`

-For example.
+For example:
 `harness, err := testharness.Register(fetcherName.NewFetcher, false)`